funkBuild/hooks_training/README.md

 Example of using useRef for holding a reference to an element and using the reference inside a callback function

 `example4_usecontext`
+Example of using useContext to implement navigation tabs and showing content conditionally

+`example4_usememo`
+Example of using useMemo to memoize a simple calculation